GSA/digitalgov.gov/content/events/2024/04/2024-04-18-uswds-monthly-call-april-2024.md

 ---
 title: USWDS Monthly Call - April 2024
-deck: An Introduction to Web Components
+deck: An introduction to Web Components
 kicker: USWDS
 summary: The U.S. Web Design System (USWDS) team will go over some basics of Web Components and how they apply to the design system.
 host: U.S. Web Design System